 Paper/Physical Checks and E-Checks

-Any physical check or e-check returned to The Florida State University is assessed a service charge of $25.00, or 5% of the amount of the check, whichever is greater.
+Any physical check or e-check returned to The Florida State University may be assessed a service charge of $25.00, or 5% of the amount of the check, whichever is greater.
 Payment of the returned check and service charge must be made with cash, cashier’s check, money order, or credit card online.

 The Florida State University automatically submits all paper/physical checks twice for payment if the check was returned once for any reason.
 This is an automated process and the second submission cannot be stopped; however, there is no charge assessed by The Florida State University for this second submission.
 E-checks are only submitted once.
 Your bank may charge one or more fees for having a returned item on your account, and this is independent of any service fees assessed by The Florida State University.